 - Direct Plus Loans: Loans parents can obtain to help pay the cost of education for their dependent undergraduate children.

-- Federal Work Study (FWS) Program: The Federal Work Study Program provides jobs for eligible student to earn funds to pay a portion of their educational expenses.
-Valley College will announce FWS work study positions to eligible students.
-The salary is generally current minimum wage.
+- Federal Work-Study (FWS) Program: The Federal Work-Study Program provides jobs for eligible students to earn funds to pay a portion of their educational expenses.
+Valley College will announce FWS work-study positions to eligible students.
+The salary is generally minimum wage.
 The number of hours is based on the financial need demonstrated by the student, the number of hours it is possible for the student to work and the availability of FWS funds available at Valley College.
 The Financial Aid office oversees this program.

 West Virginia Student Aid

-- HEAPS Grant (Higher Education for Adult Part Time Students grant): Students who complete the Free Application for Federal Student Aid (FAFSA) may qualify for State of West Virginia funding in the form of a need-based HEAPS Grant.
+- HEAPS Grant (Higher Education for Adult Part-Time Students grant): Students who complete the Free Application for Federal Student Aid (FAFSA) may qualify for State of West Virginia funding in the form of a need-based HEAPS Grant.
 Unlike loans, HEAPS Grants do not have to be repaid.
 The amount a student is awarded depends on financial need, costs of attendance, full-time or part-time enrollment, and length of academic study.
-HEAPS funding is awarded on a first-come, first serve basis.
-The application process begins July 1st of every award year and is only for certificate/diploma programs which meet in demand criteria as determined annually by the West Virginia Higher Education Policy Commission.
+HEAPS funding is awarded on a first-come, first-serve basis.
+The application process begins July 1st of every award year.
+It is only for certificate/diploma programs that meet in-demand criteria as determined annually by the West Virginia Higher Education Policy Commission.
 Contact the Valley College Financial Aid office for more information.

 - HEGP Grant (Higher Education Grant Program grant): Students who complete the Free Application for Federal Student Aid (FAFSA) by the respective due date every year may qualify for State of West Virginia funding in the form of a need-based HEGP grant.
 Unlike loans, HEGP grants do not have to be repaid.
 The amount a student is awarded depends on financial need, costs of attendance, full-time or part-time enrollment, and length of academic study.
 HEGP may be used for diploma or degree programs.